 In a second topic we focus on fundamental science, investigating the particle-wave duality of atoms and clusters by Poisson spot matter-wave diffraction.

 In combination with our Inert-gas condensation (IGC) systems (see Nanoglass Topic), where milligrams of clusters can be produced (without mass selection) we can cover the whole range of cluster-based materials from nm thick, well defined thin films up to bulk cluster materials.
+The use of the CIBD system enables the preparation of alloy and composite systems, not possible by any other means.
+The primary research areas are:

 C. Benel, T. Reisinger, R. Kruk, H. Hahn.
 Cluster-Assembled Nanocomposites: Functional Properties by Design.
 Adv Mater.
 2018, 27, 1806634, https://doi.org/10.1002/adma.201806634